Epping, Essex: Governance

-Epping is part of the Epping Forest parliamentary constituency, represented by Conservative MP Eleanor Laing.
-From 1924 to 1945, the old Epping division of Essex (which included Woodford, Chingford, Harlow and Loughton as well as Epping) was represented by Winston Churchill.
-It now sits in the Epping and Theydon Bois division of Essex County Council which is Liberal Democrat held.
+The town sits in the Epping and Theydon Bois division of Essex County Council.
 The town is divided into two district council wards.
 Epping Hemnall encompasses most of the town south-east of Epping High Street (B1393) including Ivy Chimneys, Fiddlers Hamlet, Coopersale and Coopersale Street.
 The rest of Epping lies in Epping Lindsey and Thornwood ward, as does Thornwood in the adjacent parish of North Weald Bassett.
 Both wards elect three councillors each.